Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Garden City, ID

-Generally, it's a good idea to schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps get your system ready for the summer and winter, when it probably sees the most use.
+Generally, it's smart to have your HVAC system inspected in the spring and fall, as these times tend to be less busy.
+This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.

 Generally, whole-system HVAC installation or replacement takes one to three days.
 Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
 The exact amount of time will be based on factors like the size of your home, how easily accessible different areas are, and whether your technician finds any problems.